-Last December, Beyoncé dropped an album you may have heard about, arguably her defining album, aptly titled BEYONCÉ.
+Last December, Beyoncé dropped an album you may have heard about, arguably her defining album – the aptly titled BEYONCÉ.

 You may have also heard the often quoted lyric from one of its singles, “Partition,” on which she sings: “Driver roll up the partition please, I don’t need you seeing Yoncé on her knees.”
 I don’t believe I need to explain the implication here.
 For that and other lyrics in “Partition,” like “Oh, he’s so horny, yeah he wants to fuck” (and others on the album, too) Beyoncé has been met with a great deal of criticism from the usual suspects: the critics and public alike who think that she should be some model of purity for young girls around the world to look up to.
 However, people seem to forget that Beyoncé only has one daughter, Blue Ivy Carter, who she is responsible for raising.

 Of course, there’s a certain irony to her singing, “Driver roll up the partition please,” when in both the song and video she exposes some very explicit details of (her fantasy of) what goes on in her backseat… to the entire world.
-Not only explicit, these details are very personal, as well.
+Not only explicit, but these details are also very personal.

-Next week will begin a series examining Janet Jackson’s 1997 album, The Velvet Rope, in light of its 17th anniversary.
+Immediately, the idea of a “Partition” reminded me of my favorite Janet Jackson album.
+This site was named in part because of Janet’s 1997 album, The Velvet Rope.
 The Velvet Rope has a central theme, that we “all have the need to feel special, and it’s this need that can bring out the best in us, yet the worst in us.”
 Janet says, “This need created the velvet rope.”
 Of course, the “velvet rope” refers to the literal velvet rope that separates the VIP section of a club from the public.
 Janet uses this metaphor to symbolize how the album is her letting the world past her own personal velvet rope.
 Once behind the rope, she welcomed us into her confessions of love, heartbreak, pain, loneliness, depression, sexual desires, and more.
-Further detail on Ms. Jackson next week, though.

 The song, as Beyoncé described in her Self-Titled YouTube documentary, was her creating “whatever world and fantasy that, definitely, at the time, was not happening” during the recording of the album, which occurred following the birth of her daughter.
 In the video, she describes the song’s inception, explaining how its lyrics are simply a fantasy she created.